 - Instead of the oil dressing, you can top the grilled spuds with a ranch dressing.
 Or, top them with crispy bacon and some shredded cheese.

-- The high temperature of cooking this recipe entails that the garlic onion is a must.
+- The high temperature of cooking this recipe entails that garlic onion is a must.
 Also, do not use fresh ones as they may just burn in the process.

 - In addition, feel free to change up the mixture of herbs and seasonings according to your liking.

 - 5-6 large Idaho or russet potatoes (cut into wedges)